life-itself/artearthtech.com/content/institute/blind-spots/_index.md

 ## Coming up

+On the 19th of May from 3.30pm-5h30pm we will have our second Blind Spots conversation on Re-spiritualising society and mourning the dream of knowledge.
+The event will take place at St. Ethelburga’s Centre for Peace and Reconcilliation, 78 Bishopsgate, London, UK, EC2N 4AG.

+**Book your Ticket now 5£: https://ti.to/art-earth-tech/respiritualizing-society**

-Our next **Blind Spots Event  will take place on the 19th of May from 4-6pm**
+**Blind Spots Event  will take place on the 19th of May from 4-6pm**